-Credit card balances continued their sprint toward an all-time high in May, according to a federal report released Monday.
+Credit card balances continued their sprint toward an all-time high in May, according to the Federal Reserve

 Consumer revolving debt, which is mostly credit card balances, increased by $7.3 billion on a seasonally adjusted basis to $1.019 trillion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 8.7 percent.